-STEP I Provision of course information
+Step 1 Provision of course information

 During Term 2, Year 10 students will receive a general introduction to the VCE structure, guidance related to the principles of subject choice, and a booklet providing an overview of the subjects offered at Woodleigh.
 A central theme of the Year 10 Homestead program is career planning in which students will also be made aware of the publications and computer resources which will help them make informed decisions.
-There will be a Careers Assembly for Years 10 to 12 at the end of Term 2 Week 1.
-Our Student Subject Expo will occur on Tuesday 30 April, Term 2 Week 3.
+Our Student Subject Expo will occur on Tuesday 13 May, Term 2 Week 4.

-STEP 2 Consultation with individual students
+Step 2 Consultation with individual students